 The Tennessee Division of Water Supply in conjunction with the Tennessee Association of Utility Districts is working with other state and local agencies, water systems and local governments to develop localized source water protection plans within counties and watersheds.
-The Division of Water Supply is working with its available resources to assist individual water systems with contaminant source issues as well.
-The Division also contracted with the University of Memphis to produce a multi-part video on source water protection, which is available for download online at: www.state.tn.us/environment/videos.
+The Division of Water Supply has available resources to assist individual water systems with contaminant source issues as well.
+The Division has completed the contract with the University of Memphis to produce a multi-part video on source water protection, which is available for download online at: www.state.tn.us/environment/videos.